 At New College it is our mission to educate intellectually curious students for lives of great achievement.
 We know we can best accomplish that mission by fostering a vibrant learning environment—one that is diverse, inclusive and characterized by openness, kindness and mutual respect.
 When individuals of all religions, all races, all ethnicities, all abilities, all gender expressions, all sexual orientations, all political and economic backgrounds, and every heritage feel welcome, and free to contribute, then we realize our vision.
 If you share this vision, know that you are welcome here.

 In 1959, the Board of Home Missions (BHM) of the Congregational and Christian Churches (later renamed the United Church of Christ) provided the initial funding to establish a four-year liberal arts college in Sarasota that would become New College of Florida.
 The church stipulated that the “college shall be open to all students qualified for its academic program.
 Race, creed, national origin, or cultural status shall not be considered as a basis for denial of admission.”
 No other Florida college or university, public or private, had an open admissions policy.
 The church’s funding was also contingent upon the college agreeing that its board of trustees would be open to the nomination of black trustees.
 The college’s founders also stipulated: “The college is not just tolerant of all faiths; it expects proponents of various beliefs to be mutually respectful and willing to open their faith to the community.”

-The Committee on Diversity, Community and College Life advises the president and serves as a resource for the extended New College community.
+The Campus Climate and Culture Committee advises the president and serves as a resource for the extended New College community.
 The committee’s charge is to collaborate with various campus offices and committees to nourish a truly diverse, inclusive and affirming community.
 The committee also address issues identified by community members and sets a yearly agenda for itself.
 This committee consists of two students, two staff and two faculty who meet at least once a month, and additionally as needed.
-Other campus resources and activities include: